onap/policy-parent/docs/architecture/architecture.rst

 UpTime                The length of time the PDP has been executing RealTimeInfo          Real time information on running policies.
 ===================== ===============================================================================

+\* SAFE Mode and TEST Mode will be implemented in future versions of the Policy Framework.

+Currently, policy monitoring is supported by PAP and by pdp-apex.
+Policy monitoring for all PDPs will be supported in future versions of the Policy Framework.

 2.3.7 PEP Registration and Enforcement Guidelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^